bbauska/Anti-Project-2025/README.md

 improve defense as the Russian and Chinese missile threats increase at an unprecedented rate.45 2.
 Invest in future advanced missile defense technologies like directed energy or space-based missile defense that could defend against more numerous missile threats.”
-[Department of Defense, Project 2025, accessed 6/24/24]
+[Department of Defense, Project 2025, accessed 6/24/24]</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>China</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-Project 2025: “The next conservative President must end the Left’s social experimentation with the military, restore warfighting as its sole mission, and set defeating the threat of the Chinese Communist Party as its highest priority.”
+<p>Project 2025: “The next conservative President must end the Left’s social experimentation with
+the military, restore warfighting as its sole mission, and set defeating the threat of the Chinese Communist Party as its highest priority.”
 “Finally, the President can restore public confidence and accountability to our most important government function of all: national defense.
 The American people desire a military full of highly skilled servicemen and women who can protect the homeland and our interests overseas.
-The next conservative President must end the Left’s social experimentation with the military, restore warfighting as its sole mission, and set defeating the threat of the Chinese Communist Party as its highest priority” [Foreword, Project 2025, accessed 6/24/24]
+The next conservative President must end the Left’s social experimentation with the military, restore warfighting as its sole mission, and set defeating the threat of the Chinese Communist Party as its highest priority” [Foreword, Project 2025, accessed 6/24/24]</p>

-Project 2025 railed against trade with China, arguing it has “imported China’s anti-American values into their C-suites.”
+<p>Project 2025 railed against trade with China, arguing it has “imported China’s anti-American
+values into their C-suites.”
 “The same goals are the heart of elite support for economic globalization.
 For 30 years, America’s political, economic, and cultural leaders embraced and enriched Communist China and its genocidal Communist Party while hollowing out America’s industrial base.
 What may have